KevinDly/MinecraftErg/README.md

 # MinecraftErg
-Implements the Mabinogi Erg system into Minecraft because in a masochist.
+Implements the Mabinogi Erg system into Minecraft because im a masochist.